Introduction to Strength Training

 2. Lactate Threshold

-In simple terms, this is essentially the percentage of your VO2 max at which you begin to accumulate exponentially larger concentrations of a metabolic by-product called lactic acid in your blood.
-Lactic acid then breaks down to formthe molecule lactate and a hydrogen ion.
-It is the rapid accumulation of hydrogen ions in the bloodstream and in the muscles which leads to fatigue due, NOT lactic acid.
-The lactate threshold is very closely related to your body’s ability to exercise at primarily an aerobic intensity, and going beyond this lactate threshold is essentially the point at which you begin to rely more heavily on anaerobic metabolism to produce energy for exercise, of which the metabolic by product is lactate.
-Being able to exercise at a higher percentage of your VO2 max before crossing over your lactate threshold means that you can exercise at a higher intensity/pace for longer periods of time without crossing the point at which you begin fatigue due to the rapid accumulation of lactate.
+In simple terms, this is essentially the percentage of your VO2 max at which you begin to accumulate exponentially larger concentrations of a metabolic by-product called lactate in your blood.
+Lactate is associated with the presence of hydrogen ions, which is also a by-product of exercise metabolism.
+Under very low exercise intensities, hydrogen ions can be utilized in the production of energy.
+As exercise intensity increases, at a certain point the body's capacity to effectively utilize hydrogen ions will be overwhelmed, leading to the rapid accumulation of hydrogen ions in the blood and muscle.
+It is the rapid accumulation of hydrogen ions which leads to fatigue, NOT lactate.
+The lactate threshold is very closely related to your body’s ability to exercise at primarily an aerobic intensity, and going beyond this lactate threshold is essentially the point at which you begin to rely very heavily on anaerobic metabolism and at which point you will accumulate those fatigue-inducing hydrogen ions at a very rapid rate.
+Being able to exercise at a higher percentage of your VO2 max before crossing over your lactate threshold means that you can exercise at a higher intensity/pace for longer periods of time without crossing the point at which you begin fatigue due to the rapid accumulation of hydrogen ions.

 3. Exercise economy